esnet/netshell/README.md

 The following steps are required regardless of the version of ODL used as a starting point:

-1. Edit ```etc/custom.properties``` within the ODL Karaf distribution to remove or comment out the definition of ```karaf.framework```.
-As of this writing, NetShell requires use of the default Felix OSGi framework, and is not compatible with the Equinox OSGi framework (a runtime exception happens when the netshell-bundle is activated, having to do with setting up the embedded SSH server).
-    So far it appears that ODL runs correctly using Equinox.

-2. Edit ```etc/custom.properties``` and note the definition of ```org.osgi.framework.system.capabilities```.
+1. Edit ```etc/custom.properties``` and note the definition of ```org.osgi.framework.system.capabilities```.
     If running with Karaf 3.0.2 or later, this definition should be commented out; it was apparently a workaround for a bug in an older version of Karaf.

-3. In some circumstances, ODL does not play well with the NetShell security manager (the exact conditions are not completely known).
+2. In some circumstances, ODL does not play well with the NetShell security manager (the exact conditions are not completely known).
 If this is believed to be a problem, the security manager can be disabled by copying the ```netshell.json``` file from the NetShell source tree to the top level of the ODL Karaf installation and setting the value of the
     ```securityManagerDisabled``` parameter to 1.

-4. Start up the ODL Karaf container from the top-level directory of the ODL Karaf installation with ```bin/karaf```.
+3. Start up the ODL Karaf container from the top-level directory of the ODL Karaf installation with ```bin/karaf```.

-5. Within the Karaf instance, load the ODL features of interest.
+4. Within the Karaf instance, load the ODL features of interest.
 A typical set of features that provides a
     layer-2 learning bridge plus the DLUX GUI is:

         feature:install odl-dlux-core odl-openflowplugin-all odl-l2switch-all

+5. Features necessary for NetShell integration can be loaded as follows:

+        feature:install odl-adsal-compatibility odl-nsf-managers

+6. To make the embedded SSH server start up correctly, it is necessary to refresh the bindings of one
+    of the bundles.

+        bundle:refresh -f org.apache.sshd.core

+    This is necessary so that the org.apache.sshd.core contains correct bindings for
+    the org.apache.mina.service package.
+These bindings are necessary for NetShell's embedded SSH
+    server; failure to get this right results in a a runtime exception at NetShell startup time.

-6. Follow the instructions in "NetShell Quickstart" above to load and run the NetShell modules.
+7. Follow the instructions in "NetShell Quickstart" above to load and run the base NetShell modules.

+8. To load the NetShell OpenDaylight bundle (at least until a feature is created for it):

+        bundle:load mvn:mvn:net.es/netshell-odl/1.0-SNAPSHOT